akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 To duplicate a rule, just access the edit form of the rule you want to duplicate, then click on `...` and `Duplicate`.
 The creation popin opens and you can choose a code and a label for your new rule.

-# Define a status to a rule
+# Define a status for a rule

 Sometimes, you may need to create/update a rule, save it, but ***not*** execute it automatically, because you have to refine it for instance.
 To do so, you can use the `Status` property.